veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/authorization.md

 1. **Resources** limit which Nodes and Templates the credential can control.

     - **Resource Permissions** are given to a Resource, further limiting the Group's access per Resource.
 As an example, these Resource Permissions allow an admin to prevent a specific Group from deleting a Node from the cloud, yet allow changes to its config, and more.
 It's critical to understand that if the Groups Permission "Instances > Start" is not checked, the Resource Permissions for the Group allowing Create Instance won't matter as the credential has no access to make a Start VM API call.
-    - Group Permissions and Resources are dependent on Groups.
-However, Resource Management, which enables Resource control, is optional.
+    - Resource Management, which enables Resource control, is optional.
 If disabled, all Resources (and Resource Permissions) are available to all credentials.

 After a Group is created, you'll assign it to a specific credential.
 The credential can have one or more Groups attached and it's important you consider how much access for each Group you need to provide for your use-case and security requirements.